IETF-Hackathon/mDNSResponder/README.md

 then you could use “my-building.example.org” as the name for the link on which the Discovery Proxy resides.
-If you don’t have a suitable domain name you can use, then you can use “services.home.arpa” as the name for the link on which the Discovery Proxy resides.
+If you don’t have a suitable domain name you can use, then you can use “service.home.arpa” as the name for the link on which the Discovery Proxy resides.

 ## Configuring and Running the Discovery Proxy